 We found 4 internists who accept Blue Cross Blue Shield Bronze PPO near Angleton, TX.

-Dr. Paul Wells is a general internist in Angleton, TX.
+Dr. Paul Wells specializes in general internal medicine.
 Dr. Wells is a graduate of the University of Texas Medical Branch School of Medicine.
-He takes Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.
+He accepts Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.

 Conditions / Treatments